-Welcome to Gary Mirams’ research homepage.
+Welcome to Prof. Gary Mirams’ research homepage.

 My research is in mathematical biology, constructing mathematical and computational models to describe biological processes.
 We aim to explore and explain biological processes and provide predictions about the behaviour of biological systems.
 I’m particularly interested in how we choose equations, put parameter values in them, how we might design experiments for doing this better, and making sure we have software tools for doing these things more reliably.

 See my Publications page for recent papers, Research Team for students and postdocs that I’m working with, and links page for details of safety pharmacology and cardiac electrophysiology web portals.